bazel-contrib/bazelrc_preset.bzl/README.md

 )
 ```

-Now create the preset with `bazel run //tools:preset.update`.
+3. Create the preset by running `bazel run //tools:preset.update`.
 Note that you don't need to remember the command.
 A test target `preset.update_test` is also created, which prints the command if the file is missing or has outdated contents.

-Finally, import it into your project `/.bazelrc` file.
+4. Import it into your project's `/.bazelrc` file.
 We suggest you add it at the top, so that project-specific flags may override, as follows:

 ```